Sazerac4/zig-meets-c/projects/stm32l476_nucleo/blinky_freertos/README.md

 This has the same goal as the **blinky** example, but it is an experiment to implement it using a **FreeRTOS task**.
 The FreeRTOS source was included in the compilation script.
 Using **libc** is now mandatory, and we rely on **newlib** provided by GCC (`elf.linkSystemLibrary("c_nano");`).
 Our Zig code begins at `zigEntrypoint`, and this function is called from C code using linker capabilities.
-The function is tagged with `callconv(.C)` to ensure compatibility with the C ABI.
+The function is tagged with `callconv(.c)` to ensure compatibility with the C ABI.

 ## Use Zig after generating the project with STM32CubeMX